armin-fx/BandedScad/doc/math_polygon.md

 #### lines_to_trace [^][contents]
 [lines_to_trace]: #lines_to_trace-
 Connect all lines in a list and return the trace as a point list.

+_Arguments:_
 ```OpenSCAD
 lines_to_trace (lines)
 ```

 #### line_to_vector [^][contents]
 [line_to_vector]: #line_to_vector-
-Convert a line defined by 2 points to point and vector.\
+Convert a line defined by 2 points to point and vector.
 Returns a list `[ starting point, vector ]`

+_Arguments:_
 ```OpenSCAD
 line_to_vector (line)
 ```